1NF1N18Y/Points-Masternodes/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run mergex-qt.exe.
+Unpack the files into a directory and run points-qt.exe.

 POINTS Core is the original POINTS client and it builds the backbone of the network.
 However, it downloads and stores the entire history of POINTS transactions;